 It is possible that fish oil supplementation has both a therapeutic and preventative role for stroke victims.

 The amount of DHA complexed with Phosphatidylcholine in plasma appears to be negatively correlated with the risk of dementia in humans and high dietary intakes of fish have been noted to be protective against the rate of developing dementia and related cognitive decline disease states in older and middle aged persons.

 When assessing older adults, higher cerebral levels of EPA (surprisingly, not DHA) are related to less atrophy of select brain regions (hippocampus, right amygdala) when followed over 4 years and lower erythrocytic EPA and DHA are associated with reduced brain mass in older adults in cohort studies.
 These results suggest a protective role of EPA, and 2,000mg of supplemental DHA for 18 months in older adults has failed to reduce the rate of atrophy.

-Higher fish intake is associated with a lower risk of developing dementia, and reduced DHA levels in serum are associated with a higher risk of dementia.
-EPA appears to be associated with preserving brain mass over time
+Higher fish intake is associated with a lower risk of developing dementia, and reduced docosahexaenoic acid (DHA) levels in serum are associated with a higher risk of dementia.
+Eicosapentaenoic acid (EPA) appears to be associated with preserving brain mass over time.

 A higher intake of omega-6 relative to omega-3 can be associated with increased activity of COX enzymes as they are competing substrates although the subsequent production of PGE(2) (known to increase amyloid secretion via inducing γ-seceratase) which is known to be reduced with fish oil appears unrelated to DHA-induced suppression of amyloid secretion.